I’m a Graduate Student at Carnegie Mellon’s School of Computer Science where I study Software Engineering.

 April 2018 - May 2018

-CrackMeUp - A twitter bot that tweets some of the funniest jokes on the internet.
-Finding an endless stream of jokes have never been easier.
+CrackMeUp - A bot that aggregates over 3k of the funniest jokes found on the internet and tweets them.
+I built it to find an endless stream of jokes.
 It’s something like the Unix command fortune, but for jokes.

 CapSnap - A tool that uses intelligent image processing algorithms to remove black bar captions from snapchat images.
 This allowed me to quickly get rid of captions and retrieve the original snap, making for a great photo sometimes!